 The Riverdale crew — Betty (Lili Reinhart), Jughead (Cole Sprouse), Archie (K.J.
 Apa) and Veronica (Camila Mendes) — may be busy uncovering serial killers, exposing cults, and running rum empires, but their old pal Josie McCoy (Ashleigh Murray) dreams of a life outside their small town.
-Now, in CW’s new Riverdale spin-off, Katy Keene, she’s reaching for the stars alongside Lucy Hale as the titular Katy.
+Now, in CW’s new Riverdale spin-off, Katy Keene (showing on BBC iPlayer), she’s reaching for the stars alongside Lucy Hale as the titular Katy.

 At the end of Riverdale’s third season Josie left town, and, five years into the future, she’s hanging out with her aspiring fashion designer pal Katy in the Big Apple.
 While even the most surface-level Archie Comics follower knows Josie wishes for a music career as big as Beyoncé’s (she was the leader of the Pussycats, after all) Katy may be more of a mystery.